search icon

 Forming a corporation is like piecing together a puzzle – there are a lot of moving parts and steps.
 By comparison, the limited liability company is relatively simple to form, and the ongoing compliance requirements aren’t complicated either.

 An LLC’s formation paperwork is quick and painless.
-You’ll complete and submit an Articles of Organization form then, boom, your LLC is formed.
-Every state has specific Articles of Organization forms on their websites, so it’s really just a matter of filling in blanks and paying a fee.
-As for the maintenance requirements, many states require annual reports, but they’re mostly easy and just a way to update the state about any important changes to your company’s contact info.
+An entrepreneur completes and submits an Articles of Organization form, then, boom, their LLC is formed.
+Every state has specific Articles of Organization forms on its website, so it’s really just a matter of filling in blanks and paying a fee.
+As for the maintenance requirements, many states require annual reports, but they’re mostly easy and just a way to update the state about any important changes to the company’s contact info.

 3) Pass-Through Taxation Model